basarat/demo-typestyle/03-media/script.md

-# Add TypeStyle responsive styles using Media Queries
+# Add responsive styles using TypeStyle Media Queries
-> Media queries are very important for designs that you want to work on both mobile and desktop browers.
-TypeStyle gives it special attention to make it easy to write them in CSS in JS.
-We show the `media` function.
-We also demonstrate how you can add non standard media queries that you want.
+> Media queries are very important for designs that you want to work on both mobile and desktop browsers.
+TypeStyle gives media queries special attention, making it easy to write them using CSS in JS.

+> In this lesson we show TypeStyle's `media` function.
+We also demonstrate how you can add non standard media queries if you want.
+Finally we show how organizing media queries this way is encapsulated under CSS class names.

 Here we have simple React Application that renders a div with some content to the document.